SANCTUARY

 In her Community:

-The stunning bronze sculpture to the left is a piece which stands on the front lawn of Northern Dutchess Hospital in Rhinebeck, NY.
+The stunning bronze sculpture is a piece which stands on the front lawn of Northern Dutchess Hospital in Rhinebeck, New York.
 It is a dedication to Madeleine's mother, Beverly Lisan Segall, who spent time there.
 Inscribed on the back:

 "It's about magic and wonder, newness and change.
 It's about surprise and challenge and what endures."